agriboed/wordpress-migrate-users/migrate-users/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-Migrate Users helps to migrate users from any system to your Wordpress website.
+Migrate Users helps to migrate users from any system to your Wordpress website in few clicks

 == Description ==

-Migrate Users helps to migrate users from any system to your Wordpress website.
+Migrate Users helps to migrate users from any system to your Wordpress website in few clicks

 Features:
 - import file format is .csv